MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-hci-network-system-requirements.md

 ## Proxy settings

 Proxy settings in AKS are inherited from the underlying infrastructure system.
 The functionality to set individual proxy settings for Kubernetes clusters and change proxy settings isn't supported yet.
-For more information on how to set proxy correctly for AKS on Azure Stack HCI, visit [proxy requirements for Azure Stack HCI](/hci/plan/cloud-deployment-network-considerations#proxy-requirements).
+For more information on how to set proxy correctly for AKS on Azure Stack HCI, see [proxy requirements for Azure Stack HCI](/azure-stack/hci/plan/cloud-deployment-network-considerations#proxy-requirements).

 ## Firewall URL exceptions